 Chapleau was returned for Terrebonne by acclamation at the Quebec elections in the summer of 1871.
 Masson had again found the provincial scene tempting.
 Since federal elections were also coming up, for the sake of peace in the riding the two men, adopting a tactic common at the time, agreed to support each other.
 In the Quebec legislature the atmosphere was no longer that of 1867.
 The Conservatives still held a majority, but the ultramontanism expressed in the Programme catholique [see François-Xavier-Anselme Trudel*] was splitting the party into two wings.
 Chapleau did not personally have to confront an opponent espousing the doctrine.
 He did, however, have to define his position.
 He was a Liberal-Conservative; he preached separation of church and state, with obedience to “the secular authority” in civil matters and to “the spiritual authority” in religious matters.
 There was nothing of the extreme right-wing Conservative or the ultramontane in him.

 Regionalism also split the Conservatives.
 Since the formation of a Quebec government, local interests had become more clearly defined, with the regrouping of the members of the Legislative Assembly and the emergence of district leaders.
 In particular Montreal and Quebec confronted each other within the party.
 Chapleau was not the official representative of the Montreal region, but in fact he was its most ardent and authoritative defender.
 After Cartier’s death in 1873, the party’s new leader, Langevin, charged him with forming a Conservative association in the Montreal region, undertaking himself to organize a similar one for Quebec.
-The Conservatives who had been “hesitant” until then followed Chapleau, especially the young ones, who were slightly left-leaning as he was.
+The Conservatives who had been “hesitant” until then followed Chapleau, especially the young ones, who were slightly left-leaning like him.
 Unwittingly, Langevin was setting a trap for himself, since this initiative was the start of the long rivalry that would mark the two men’s political careers.

 At the same time many Conservative assemblymen were challenging the Chauveau cabinet, which was proving administratively feeble.
 They also opposed the double mandate, which facilitated the intervention of the federal government and in effect undermined the province’s autonomy.
 Chapleau participated in this dual protest, thereby ensuring his political advancement.
 After Chauveau was forced to resign in 1873, Gédéon Ouimet became premier.
 On 27 February he made his disciple Chapleau solicitor general.

 Chapleau thus found himself implicated in the Tanneries scandal which rocked the Ouimet ministry in 1874 [see Louis Archambeault*].
 The cabinet had hastily voted to exchange a plot of some 25 arpents in the village of Les Tanneries for another of about 40 arpents on the Coteau Saint-Pierre.
 The transaction was denounced as detrimental to the province.
-The Ouimet government was accused of having played into the hands of land speculators and of having parted with a property worth $200,000 for one worth about $20,000.
+The Ouimet government was accused of having played into the hands of land speculators and of having parted with a property worth $200,000 for half of another, worth about $20,000.
 There was also a revelation of influence peddling in which Chapleau’s friend Dansereau supposedly had had a very active role.
-Ouimet handed the reins of power to Charles-Eugène Boucher* de Boucherville on 22 September, and the new premier surrounded himself with men who had not been touched by the scandal but who did not have enough in common to constitute a strong government.
+Ouimet handed the reins of power to Charles Boucher* de Boucherville on 22 September, and the new premier surrounded himself with men who had not been touched by the scandal but who did not have enough in common to constitute a strong government.

 The ensuing inquiry established that the Tanneries deal had been corrupt and recommended that the sale be cancelled.
 The investigators showed that Dansereau had profited from information through Chapleau.
 Guilty or not, Chapleau was compromised, and this fact could have checked his political momentum.
 But the province of Quebec had a dearth of promising men, and Ottawa was already recruiting a great many of them.